How to talk with parents about access to a firearm when in crisis

 "If your child’s behavior changes, and they seem angry, aggressive, or more isolated, they may be at risk of hurting themselves or others.
 The warning signs can be hard to recognize, so it’s urgent to make sure they don’t have access to a firearm."

-“Suicidal impulses are usually temporary and involve little planning.
-Reducing someone’s access to firearms while they are in crisis can add time and space for them to “cool down.”
-Then the impulse will pass which will keep them alive.”
+"Suicidal impulses are often temporary and involve little planning.
+Reducing someone’s access to firearms while they are in crisis can add time and space for them to cool down and seek help."

 "Have you considered additional methods to secure your firearms to prevent unauthorized access?
 Locking firearms with a cable lock is an easy first step, while lock boxes or safes may provide more protection.
 Unloading your firearms and storing ammunition separately adds another layer of protection to ensure your loved ones stay safe."